FC Borysfen Boryspil: Second League and Borysfen Boryspil

-FC Borysfen Boryspil became the first Ukrainian club out of Druha Liha that spent its inter-seasonal break abroad in the German neighborhood Ruit (part of Ostfildern, near Stuttgart) which was favorite spot of FC Dynamo Kyiv and Valeriy Lobanovskyi, in particular and Graz in Austria.

-Its first game at professional level the club played on 17 August 1993 in Kerch against the local Voikovets tying it at 2.
+FC Borysfen Boryspil became the first Ukrainian club out of Druha Liha that spent its inter-seasonal break abroad in the German neighborhood Ruit (part of Ostfildern), which was a favorite spot of FC Dynamo Kyiv and Valeriy Lobanovskyi, in particular and Graz in Austria.
+Its first game at the professional level the club played on 17 August 1993 in Kerch against the local Voikovets.
+In the 1993–94 Ukrainian Cup, the club passed two rounds, beating such clubs as FC Khimik Zhytomyr and FC Nyva Karapyshi, but was eliminated in the round of 32 against Dynamo Kyiv.
+After the first half, Borysfen was leading with closest pursuer FC Yavir Krasnopillia trailing by a point.

-Fielded squad: Oleksandr Filipchenko - Ihor Fedorov, Dmytro Koryenyev, Mykola Volosyanko, Dmytro Semchuk - Vladimir Matsigura, Oleksandr Venhlinskyi (Note: a brother of Oleh Venhlinskyi) (Oleh Sukhomlynov), Pavlo Nesterchuk, Viktor Byelkin (Mykhailo Bezruchko) - Oleg Solovyov, Serhiy Kovalyov (Oleksandr Ivanov).
-Coach - Viktor Kolotov.

-In the 1993–94 Ukrainian Cup, the club passed two rounds beating such clubs like FC Khimik Zhytomyr and FC Nyva Karapyshi (predecessor of the revived Nyva Myronivka), but was eliminated in the round of 32 losing both games of two legs play-off against FC Dynamo Kyiv.

-During the first half the Kolotov's team nine times tied losing points with not very strong opponents.
-Although in main games were obtained decisive home victories, and succeeded in tying with strong Naftokhimik in Kremenchuk, in a spring Borysfen changed a head coach, its squad and the club's name.
-After the first half Borysfen was leading with closest pursuer FC Yavir Krasnopillia trailing by a point.
-At the end of 1993 FC Borysfen was negotiating with Valeriy Lobanovskyi who had his contract expired with United Arab Emirates (UAE national football team).
 After three days of negotiations, Lobanovskyi signed a contract with the Kuwait national football team.
 The club changed its name to FC Boryspil during the winter break.
-The new head coach was appointed Volodymyr Bezsonov who also was coaching CSK ZSU previously as Kolotov, leaving his armymen to Volodymyr Lozynskyi.
+The new coach was Volodymyr Bezsonov.
 His assistant became Volodymyr Muntyan.
 During midseason the club lost Litovchenko who left for Admira Wacker.
-During the winter break, the club again spent time abroad leaving twice to Slovakia and again to Ruit-Ostfildern in Germany.
-The club joined following debutants Hennadiy Moroz, Eduard Tsykhmeistruk, Vitaliy Pushkutsa, Ervand Sukiasian, Viktor Ulianytskyi, Oleksandr Lyubynskyi, Andriy Kyrlyk, Vitaliy Ponomarenko, Mykhailo Stelmakh.
-Started out a bit shy with draws in the rows, the club managed to gain the champion's stride with only one loss in the second half and winning early the Druha Liha (Second League).
+The club signed debutants Hennadiy Moroz, Eduard Tsykhmeistruk, Vitaliy Pushkutsa, Ervand Sukiasian, Viktor Ulianytskyi, Oleksandr Lyubynskyi, Andriy Kyrlyk, Vitaliy Ponomarenko, Mykhailo Stelmakh.